ToriiX/torirobinson.github.io/README.md

 *"Without data, you’re just another person with an opinion" - W. Edwards Deming*

-- I am driven by a passion for solving complex problems, using data to find insights and create compelling visualizations.
+***I am driven by a passion for solving complex problems, using data to find insights and create compelling visualizations***

- .
 ### Technical Skills: Python, SQL (PostgreSQL, MySQL), Tableau